What information goes into my credit score?

 - How much of your available credit you are using

 - How long you have had your accounts open

 - Your recent credit activity

-- Whether you have had a debt referred for collection, a foreclosure, or a bankruptcy, and how old these are
+- Whether you’ve had a debt referred for collection, a foreclosure, or a bankruptcy, and how old these are

-By law, the calculation of your credit score cannot use or take into account factors such as race or color, religion, gender, national origin, or marital status.
-It also can’t consider whether you have formally disputed information on your credit report.
+By law, the calculation of your credit score can’t use or take into account factors such as:

 Tip: It’s important to check your credit report to make sure the information is accurate because your credit score is based on the information in your credit report.

-Tip: Visit our list of specialty consumer reporting agencies to see which reporting companies might maintain data about you.
+Tip: Visit the CFPB's list of specialty consumer reporting agencies to see which reporting companies might maintain data about you.

 Tip: If you have a problem with credit reporting, you can submit a complaint with the CFPB online.